Things I’m working on: Part 01

 …and why you’ll want to follow along

-Others begin with a conversation, a cup of coffee, a lump of clay.
-An idea that stirs quietly, asks to be shaped slowly, and doesn’t reveal its full form until much later.
+Sometimes, I’ll be blessed with the unique type that begins with a conversation, a cup of coffee, and paper samples.
+An idea that has a life of its own — it stirs quietly, asks to be shaped slowly, and doesn’t reveal its full form until further down the line.

 I’m deep in the middle of two projects just like this, right now.

 They’re still unfolding — which is exactly how I like it.
-Both are collaborations rooted in trust, slowness, and physical craft.
-The kind of work that refuses to be rushed.
-That asks you to pay attention.
-That reminds you what branding and storytelling are really about: presence.
+Both are collaborations built on trust, slowness, and physical craft.
+They refuse to be rushed and ask you to pay attention, they remind you what branding and storytelling are really about: presence.

 I won’t give everything away just yet.
 But here’s a little of what’s happening behind the scenes.

-One is a book.
-But it’s not just a book.
+One is a book… But not just a book.

 It’s hand bound, limited, and built with intention from the first conversation to the final stamp.
 It brings together a ceramicist, a photographer, and a designer — exploring how making and meaning intertwine, and how imperfection isn’t just accepted but embraced.